 The subacute stroke phase refers to a key post-stroke period where major improvements in function and ability can occur.
-This phase can also pose health risks due to immune activation and inflammation.
+However, this phase can also pose health risks due to immune activation and inflammation.

 Stroke is one of the leading causes of death and disability globally.
 It is a medical emergency that occurs when the brain receives inadequate blood flow and cells become damaged or die.